michaelkotrous/tfr-data/README.md

 ### Why do I need the Shell script?
 The FAA posts shapefiles for most TFRs that contain valuable information about the landarea and altitudes affected that R's XML package cannot scrape.

 Running the shell script after the R script will loop over the URLs where each active TFRs shapefiles are stored and download them using `wget`.
 The script in this repo places the shapefiles into directory `/tmp/` and then unpackage the archives in a specified directory.

-This script is written to be run on an EC2 instance, so modifications will be necessary for other environments.
+**Note:** The shell script is written to be run on an EC2 instance, so modifications to directory paths will be necessary for other environments.